Aryan9901/Aryan9901/README.md

 You can also find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]. website -->

-🌱 I’m currently learning DevOps
+🌱 Exploring new technologies and developing software solutions and quick hacks.

 👯 I’m looking to collaborate on different projects

-👨‍💻 All of my projects are available at [my website](https://rahulkarda.me)
+👨‍💻 All of my projects are available at [my website](https://portfolio-3d-livid.vercel.app/)

-📝 I actively post on [LinkedIn](https://linkedin.com/in/rahulkarda)
+📝 I actively post on [LinkedIn](https://linkedin.com/in/agaryan)

-👀 Ask me about React, NextJS, NodeJS, and APIs
+👀 Ask me about React, NodeJS, Spring, Springboot, Rest APIs.

-📫You can reach me at rahulkarda2002@gmail.com
+📫You can reach me at 911aaryan@gmail.com

-⚡ Fun fact - I like Philosophy and Astronomy

 <br>